Donut and doughnut are both correct spellings, but donut is more common in American English, while doughnut is traditionally used in British English.

 Conclusion

 The question donut or doughnut isn’t about right versus wrong—it’s about context.
 Both spellings describe the same sweet pastry, but they serve different audiences.
-Donut is modern, simplified, and dominant in American English and SEO.
-Doughnut is traditional and preferred in the UK, Australia, and formal writing.

 If you’re writing for search engines, menus, or US readers, donut is usually the best choice.
-If you’re writing for British or Australian audiences, doughnut is more appropriate.

 I’ve learned that small spelling choices can make writing clearer and more professional.
-If you ever stop and ask yourself, “Do you spell donut or doughnut?”—just think about who you’re writing for.
+If you ever stop and ask yourself, “Do you spell donut or doughnut?”
+Just think about who you’re writing for.
 That answer will guide you every time.

 I’m Jane Austen, a writer at Wordorae.com, where I focus on explaining grammar mistakes and confusing English words in a clear, simple way.